buildbotics/tpl-docs/TextLibrary.md

 [Back to Table of Contents](#Table of Contents)

 ## Style <a name = 'OverviewStyle' />
-The text library style is described as follows:
+The Text Librart style is described as follows:
 * When cutting paths are returned, the points are in object form.
 For instance a point at x = 1 and y = 2 would be given as {X: 1, Y: 2}.
 * Functions requiring multiple arguments receive those arguments as properties in a single object.
-The results of added as properties to that same object.
+The results are added as properties to that same object.
 * Functions return a value of 0 if successful.
 * If an error is detected functions throw an error message that suggests the problem that was encountered.
-That message along with trace can be caught in the try-catch statement.
+That message can be caught in the try-catch statement.
 The error and the trace information can be accessed in the stack property of the err object (e.g. console.log(err.stack)).
-* Functions returning 0 may add properties that includes the result to the argument object.
+* Functions returning 0 may add properties that include the result to the argument object.
 The resulting property names differ among functions.

 [Back to Table of Contents](#Table of Contents)